Okezzi/SVM-and-RF-on-MNIST-Dataset/README.md

-# SVM-and-RF-on-MNIST-Dataset
+# SVM-and-RF-on-MNIST-Dataset and Facial Recogntion
-Comparison between SVM ad Random forest for racial recognition.
+A comparison between SVM ad Random forest for racial recognition and hand written digits.